Amiga: Commodore

 By the end of the video game crash of 1983, Warner was desperate to sell Atari.
 In January 1984, Jack Tramiel resigned from Commodore, taking some Commodore employees to his new company, Tramel Technology.
-This included a number of the senior technical staff, where they began development of a new 68000-based machine.
+This included a number of the senior technical staff, who began development of a new 68000-based machine.
 In June, Tramiel arranged a no-cash deal to take over Atari, reforming Tramel Technology as Atari Corporation.

 Commodore was left without a workable path to creating a next-generation home computer, and it offered to fund Amiga development.
 The two companies were initially arranging a license agreement before Commodore offered to purchase Amiga outright.

 By late 1984, the prototype breadboard chipset had successfully been turned into integrated circuits, and the system hardware was being readied for production.
 At this time, the operating system was not ready, and led to a deal to port TRIPOS.
 TRIPOS was a multitasking system written in BCPL during the 1970s for the PDP-11 minicomputer.
 This early version was known as AmigaDOS and the GUI as Workbench.
 The BCPL parts were later rewritten in the C language, and the entire system became AmigaOS.

 The system was enclosed in a pizza-box form factor case.
 A late change was the introduction of vertical supports on either side of the case to provide a "garage" under the main section of the system where the keyboard could be stored.

 Launch

 The first model was announced in 1985 as simply "The Amiga from Commodore", later to be retroactively dubbed the Amiga 1000.
 (Note: The name "Amiga" was chosen because it is the Spanish word for (female) friend, and alphabetically it appears before Apple in lists of computer makers.
 It originated as a project code-named "Lorraine", therefore the female was used instead of the male and general version Amigo.)
-They were first offered for sale in August, but by October only 50 had been built, all of which were used by Commodore.
+They were first offered for sale in August, but by October, only 50 had been built, all of which were used by Commodore.
 Machines only began to arrive in quantity in mid-November, meaning they missed the Christmas buying rush.
 By the end of the year, they had sold 35,000 machines, and severe cashflow problems made the company pull out of the January 1986 CES.
 Bad or entirely missing marketing, forcing the development team to move to the east coast, notorious stability problems and other blunders limited sales in early 1986 to between 10,000 and 15,000 units a month.
 120,000 units were reported as having been sold from the machine's launch up to the end of 1986.